 - level of support from your family or friends

-Before granting a liver transplant, a doctor will weigh whether it will both extend a person’s life and be successful.
+Before granting a liver transplant, a doctor will weigh whether the surgery will be successful and extend a person’s life.
 A person may not be a likely transplant candidate if they have other chronic conditions that could affect a transplant’s success.

 Examples include a person who has cancer that has spread to other body parts or has severe heart problems.
 As another example, if a person has cirrhosis from alcoholism, their ability to quit drinking is evaluated as part of the transplant planning.